grid-line

 Step 2: Analyze Quantitative Data For Each Trend

-It’s easy to scan market reports and get lost in endless data without actually learning anything useful about a trend.
+It's easy to scan market reports and get lost in endless data without learning anything meaningful about that trend.

 • Market size